 The Redlands Student Investment Fund (RSIF) is a non-profit, student-run organization that manages stock investments and models a cooperative corporate structure for the educational benefit of its members and the student body.

-The Fund manages a portfolio in the form of a $40,000 endowment from the university that currently consists of holdings in Apple, General Electric, JP Morgan, and Berkshire Hathaway among other companies.
+The Fund manages a portfolio with assets over $100,000, part of the University endowment.
+It consists of holdings like Apple, General Electric, JP Morgan, and Berkshire Hathaway.
 It's REAL money put into REAL investments with two purposes in mind: to educate students about the markets, and to make money for the support of university programs.

-Standard meeting times for Fall 2012 are Tuesday evenings at 6PM in Duke 312, and normally include:
+Standard meeting times are Tuesday evenings at 6:30pm in Duke 312, and normally include:

 -- A News Segment